 Adding these numbers gives you a general idea of how much it costs to replace that particular position.
-To find an annual cost, you can multiply this figure by the number of employees in that position lost in any given year.

 This formula accounts for all the costs of employee replacement except co-worker engagement and culture deterioration.
 This more qualitative variable may be harder to measure; however, it is still crucial to acknowledge when replacing employees.
 The monetary costs are easier to calculate and prioritize, but you shouldn’t forget the more subtle, long-term consequences of turnover that can harm company culture and employee engagement.

 You’ve calculated as many costs as you could think of related to replacing a marketing specialist.
 You add together the vacant position coverage cost, hiring costs, onboarding costs, and ramp-up costs for a grand total of $8,834.99.

 Beyond this, you recognize that there are likely to be more hidden costs in the form of lost productivity and morale from employees in the small marketing department each time a team member leaves and a new one arrives.
 Though this number would be much more complicated to calculate, you can easily assume it could add thousands of more dollars to the marketing specialist ERC.

 6. Using the Total Employee Replacement Cost Strategically